QAQdev/qaqdev.github.io/_pages/about.md

   " style="transition: none; box-shadow: none;" />
 </a>

-👉 DynMoE enables each token to **automatically determine the number of experts to activate** and **automatically adjusts the number of experts** during training.
+👉 DynMoE **frees the burden of pivotal hyper-parameter selection for MoE training** by enabling each token to activate different number of experts, and adjusting the number of experts automatically during training.
 </div>
 </div>